|Why UTD?||Current Students|

 |Information for Current Students||FAQs|

-Students can major in developmental psychology, cognitive psychology, or social/personality psychology.
+Students can choose a concentration in developmental psychology, cognitive psychology, or social/personality psychology.
 The University requires a minimum of 75 hours of coursework.
-The specific program requirements include: three credit hours of a doctoral proseminar, nine hours of core research methods courses, twelve hours of core psychological sciences courses, six hours of advanced electives, independent study research hours, and dissertation hours.
+The specific program requirements include: three credit hours of a doctoral proseminar, nine hours of core research methods courses, twelve hours of core psychological sciences courses, nine hours of advanced electives, independent study research hours, and dissertation hours.
 For more information, see the degree plan.

 The graduate catalog provides an overview of course descriptions.

 A major component of doctoral study is active involvement in research that is assessed by completion of a series of research projects: a qualifying thesis, which is completed during the first two years of graduate study, and a dissertation, which students complete in the subsequent two to three years.

 Please see the Guidelines for the Completion of Qualifying Theses and Dissertations for more information about program deadlines and student responsibilities for meeting these deadlines.
 The BBS Graduate Student Guide also provides detailed information on dissertation proposal and defense procedures.

 Students are responsible for keeping track of the deadlines for the various research projects, downloading and completing forms and reports, acquiring necessary signatures and submitting the appropriate forms to the Academic Support Coordinator and Research Committee.